My Favorite Pecan Pie Recipe

 - Roll out the chilled pie crust onto a lightly floured surface.
 Remember, when rolling out the chilled pie dough disc, always use gentle force with your rolling pin.
 Start from the center of the disc and work your way out in all directions, turning the dough with your hands as you go.
 Roll it out into a circle 12 inches in diameter.
 Carefully place the dough into a 9x2 inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.

 - The filling: Spread pecans evenly inside pie crust.
 Set aside.
-In a large bowl using a rubber spatula or wooden spoon, whisk the eggs, corn syrup, brown sugar, vanilla, melted butter, salt, and cinnamon together in a large bowl.
+Whisk the eggs, corn syrup, brown sugar, vanilla, melted butter, salt, and cinnamon together in a large bowl.
 Once completely combined and thick, pour evenly over pecans.

 - Bake the pie for 40-50 minutes, or until the top is lightly browned.
 After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
 You can also tent a piece of aluminum foil over the whole pie if it is browning too quickly.
 Remove finished pie from the oven and place on a wire rack to cool completely.
 The pie filling will settle as it cools.

-- Make ahead tip/Freezing: Pecan pie is a wonderful dessert to make ahead of time.
+Make ahead tip/Freezing: Pecan pie is a wonderful dessert to make ahead of time.
 You can get started by combining all the filling ingredients (except the pecans) one day ahead of time.
-Keep it covered tightly in the refrigerator.
-You can also make the pie dough 1-5 days in advance, since it needs to chill.
-To make the pie in full 1 day in advance-- after it cools, cover tightly and keep at room temperature.
+Keep it covered tightly in the refrigerator until ready to assemble the pie.
+You can also make the pie dough 1-5 days in advance since it needs to chill.
+If you want to bake the pie 1 full day in advance, bake it as directed, allow it to completely cool, then cover tightly and keep at room temperature until ready to serve the next day.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-- You can use light corn syrup instead.
-I have no subtitution suggestions that work correctly yielding the same texture, moisture, and flavor.
-Traditional pecan pie needs corn syrup.
+*You can use light corn syrup instead.
+I have no subtitution suggestions yielding the same texture, moisture, and flavor.
+Corn syrup is a must in traditional pecan pie.

 Source: Grandma's filling & pie crust. ♥